INHF volunteer Nancy Perry helps a child discover nature at an event celebrating the protection of the Angler's Bay bulrushes in 2006.

 North Shore Project

-Located along the north shore of Big Spirit Lake in the McClelland Beach neighborhood, Once restoration is complete, the North Shore Project will provide lasting benefits for water quality, wildlife, outdoor recreation and the community.
-The extended family members involved in the Bartels Bartels & Fox LP chose to sell this land to the Iowa Natural Heritage Foundation for conservation.
+Located along the north shore of Big Spirit Lake in the McClelland Beach neighborhood, the North Shore Project encompasses 48 acres.
+Once restoration is complete, the North Shore Project will provide lasting benefits for water quality, wildlife, outdoor recreation and the community.
+The extended family members involved in the Bartels Bartels & Fox LP chose to sell this land to INHF for conservation.
 The family has owned land in the neighborhood known as McClelland Beach since 1866.
 INHF owns the Wallace & Bowers Nature Area just east of this project site.
 The North Shore Project will help create a larger complex of protected land in the Iowa Great Lakes region.

 Learn more about the North Shore Project